 Darling / Helen Simoneau & Mary Kouyoumdjian

-In Darling, choreographer Helen Simoneau will be working collaboratively with composer, Mary Kouyoumdjian, and dancers, Kayla Farrish, Marielis Garcia, Donovan Reed, and Claire Westby to construct an evening-length piece to premiere at the Hanesbrands Theatre, March 6-7, 2020.
-Darling is being created through multiple residencies at the University of Buffalo, UNC School of the Arts, and at Tisch NYU.
+In Darling, choreographer Helen Simoneau will be working collaboratively with composer, Mary Kouyoumdjian, and dancers, Marielis Garcia, Donovan Reed, Gianna Theodore, Carlo Antonio Villanueva, and Claire Westby to construct an evening-length piece to premiere at the Hanesbrands Theatre, March 5 & 6, 2020.
+Darling is being created through multiple residencies at the University of Buffalo, UNC School of the Arts, and at NYU/Tisch.

 You Are Not a Kid is the first movement of Paper Pianos written by Mary Kouyoumdjian and performed by Alarm Will Sound on July 30, 2016 at the Mizzou International Composers Festival.
 Kouyoumdjian’s work is emotional and personal while it brings others’ stories to the forefront.
 A passage beginning at 2:30 will weave Kouyoumdjian’s sound with Milad Yousufi, an Afghan refugee’s, words.
 “Intensely moving, boldly beautiful, this could be the future of a new kind of documentary that’s told primarily through music.” -Santa Barbara Independent